Approval rules in SourceCraft

 Once you get all the approvals specified in the rules, you can merge the changes.

-Only users with the Repository maintainer or Repository admin roles can bypass the approval rules and perform a forced merge.
+Only users with the Repository maintainer or Repository admin role can override the approval rules and perform a forced merge.

-The approval rule configuration is specified for a particular repository and stored in the root of the repository in a file named .src.ci.yaml.
+You specify the approval rule configuration for a particular repository and store it in the .sourcecraft/review.yaml file.

 Sample configuration